Anatomy & Physiology An Integrative Approach 4th Edition Pdf

 Why is the "integrative approach" better than traditional methods?

 Traditional methods teach anatomy and physiology as separate entities.
 The integrative approach teaches them as a single, interconnected system.
-Since the human body doesn't function in silos, this method better prepares you for clinical practice and complex medical reasoning That's the part that actually makes a difference.
-Simple as that..
+Since the human body doesn't function in silos, this method better prepares you for clinical practice and complex medical reasoning Which is the point..

 Can I pass A&P by just memorizing the textbook?